PIG WRESTLING…not sporting, fun, or humane

 Not only is pig wrestling stupid, it’s mean, too.
 And meanness is not entertaining.
 Let’s find a civil and enlightening way to relay this message to sponsors, fair promoters, and the public.

-July 2013: Summer is here, and with it come fairs and celebrations that include the cruel absurdity of pig wrestling.
-We really think the contest rules for the Whitley County (IN) 4-H fair pig wrestling contest say it all:
+From July 2013: With summer comes fairs and celebrations that include the cruel absurdity of pig wrestling.
+The contest rules for the Whitley County (IN) 4-H fair pig wrestling contest say it all:

 8. Team must catch and place the hog on the barrel in the middle of the ring with bare hands in 45 seconds or less.
 NO ARTIFICIAL CATCH DEVICES INCLUDING GLOVES, HOOKS OR SPIKES or UNNECESSARY CRUELTY will be tolerated.
 Teams will be disqualified by the judges if team members abuse the hog.